cdklabs/cdk-nag/API.md

 ## struct NagLoggerSuppressedErrorData  <a id="cdk-nag-nagloggersuppressederrordata"></a>

-Data for onSuppressedError method of an I.
+Data for onSuppressedError method of an INagLogger.